cabal-club/cable/readme.md

 #### 5.4.3 Limit Counting
 Some requests have a `limit` field specifying an upper bound on how many hashes a client expects to receive in response.
-A peer responding to such a request SHOULD honour this limit by counting how many hashes they send back to the requester, **including** hashes received through other peers that the client has forwarded the request to.
+A peer responding to such a request SHOULD honour the limit by counting how many hashes they send back to the requester, **including** hashes received through other peers that the client has forwarded the request to.
+Sending more than the set `limit` would likely result in the extraneous hashes being discarded by the receiver anyways.

 For example, assume `A` sends a request to `B` with `limit=50` and `ttl=1`, and `B` forwards the request to `C` and `D`. `B` may send back 15 hashes to `A` at